HACC2018/MAHI_SPRAY/README.md

 ![alt text](https://user-images.githubusercontent.com/22374768/48151420-5296f800-e265-11e8-8297-0b69c701bbee.png)

-Make sure the simulator does not say Generic iOSDevice.
+Ensure that you see "MAHI_SPRAY_APP" and not "Firebase" or something else.
+Also, make sure the simulator does not say Generic iOSDevice.
 Click to change it to iPhone X or XS.

 ![alt text](https://user-images.githubusercontent.com/22374768/48151368-3430fc80-e265-11e8-96df-9e8be53cb714.png)